Self-Guided Heritage Trail

 Stay Hydrated

-Bring water or buy along the way.
-Stop for cendol or teh ais at hawker stalls to cool down.
+Bring a 1.5L water bottle or buy at 7-Elevens along the route.
+Stop for cendol, teh ais (iced tea), or ABC (shaved ice dessert) at hawker stalls — they double as cooling stations.

 Food Stops